Deed of trust (real estate): Power of sale and trustee's sale

 A deed of trust has a crucial advantage over a mortgage from the lender's point of view.
 If the borrower defaults on the loan, the trustee has the power to foreclose on the property on behalf of the beneficiary.
 In most U.S. states, a deed of trust (but not a mortgage) can contain a special "power of sale" clause that permits the trustee to exercise these powers.
-Here is the standard conveyance clause from a Freddie Mac "uniform instrument":
+An example is the standard conveyance clause from a Freddie Mac "uniform instrument":

 In the states that enforce "power of sale" clauses, the courts have uniformly held that by executing a deed of trust with a "power of sale" clause, the owner has authorized the trustee to conduct a nonjudicial foreclosure in the event of default.
 That is, unlike a mortgage, the lender need not sue the borrower in a state court; instead, the lender/beneficiary merely directs the trustee to mail, post, serve, publish, and/or record certain notices required by law, culminating in a "trustee's sale" at which the trustee auctions the property to the highest bidder.
 The borrower's equitable title normally terminates automatically by operation of law (under applicable statutes or case law) at the trustee's sale.
 The trustee then issues a deed conveying the legal and equitable title to the property in fee simple to the highest bidder.
 In turn, the successful bidder records the deed and becomes the owner of record.
 Thus, the advantage of deeds of trust is that the lender can recover the value of the collateral for the loan much more quickly, and without the expense and uncertainty of suing the borrower, which is why lenders overwhelmingly prefer such deeds to mortgages.

-While true mortgages (limited to judicial foreclosure) remain available in every state that enforces "power of sale" clauses, they are quite rare.
-Any prospective borrower who specifically asks for a true mortgage from a commercial lender in such a state necessarily brings his or her creditworthiness into question (since if they were confident in their own ability to repay the loan, they would not need to make such a request), and any rational lender willing to extend credit to less creditworthy borrowers will insist on harsher terms, including the use of a deed of trust with a "power of sale" clause.

 The time periods for the "trustee's sale" or "power of sale" foreclosure process vary dramatically between jurisdictions.
 Some states have very short timelines.
 For example, in Virginia, it can be as short as two weeks.
 In California, a nonjudicial foreclosure takes a minimum of approximately 112 days from start to finish.
 The process starts only when the lender or trustee records a "notice of default" no matter how long the loan payments have been unpaid.
 For certain home loans made between 2003 and 2007, because of current economic conditions, California law was amended to add a temporary additional 60 days to the process.